Hayley and Paul

-Paul and I had a 1938 Rolls Royce and the bridesmaids had an old Daimler Limousine.
-Both were matching in colour (black & ivory).
+Paul and I had a 1938 Rolls Royce and the bridesmaids had an old Daimler Limousine which were both in matching in black and ivory.

 How many guests did you invite to your wedding, and did you have a separate evening guest list?

 We invited 102 to the reception but only 77 people were able to make it due to the wedding being on a Friday.
-There were about 100 people then for the evening.
+There were also about 100 people who arrived for the evening reception.

 Did your reception have a particular theme in terms of colour or style?